ITUnlp/UniParse/README.md

 ## PTB split
 Since the splitting of Penn treebank files is non-standerdized we denote a split, as well as supporting literature.
+Note that published model performances use different splits, which we have observed to have a observerable impact on performance.
+Importantly we draw attention [Dozat and Manning](https://arxiv.org/pdf/1611.01734.pdf) performans differently under other splits that reported in the published work.

 |   Train   |  Dev   |  Test  | Discard |
 |:---------:|:------:|:------:|:-------:|